Venezuelan Australians

 Venezuelan Australians (venezolanos australiano) refers to Australian citizens of Venezuelan descent or birth.
-According to the 2011 Census there were 3,404 Venezuelan-born citizens who were residing in Australia at the moment of the census.
+According to the 2021 Census there were 6,627 Venezuelan-born citizens who were residing in Australia at the moment of the census.
 There are an estimated 10,000 Australians of Venezuelan ancestry according to a study of Ivan De La Vega from Simón Bolívar University.

 Almost 76% of Venezuelan Australians are concentrated in Eastern Australia.

 History and cultural background

-Small numbers of Venezuela-born have migrated to Australia since the 1960s, but the majority, about 72.9% of the population, arrived in Australia after 2001 as a part of the brain drain of the Bolivarian diaspora.
+Small numbers of Venezuela-born have migrated to Australia since the 1960s, but the majority, about 72.9% of the population, arrived in Australia after 2001 as a part of the brain drain of the Venezuelan diaspora.
 Most came as skilled migrants, because of uncertainty of economic conditions in Venezuela.